 It was reasonably foreseeable that the Court in Dian would eventually rule on whether begging is part of the freedom of expression under the ECHR and answer the questions left open in Lăcătuş under Article 8 ECHR, including the implications of a criminal sentence related to the begging ban, indications on when restrictions on begging could be imposed and the exact role of the vulnerability criterion.
 Instead, the Court takes a step backward in the protection of beggars, considering that criminalizing poverty does not trigger the application and protection of ECHR rights as long as the applicant does not fit the image of the fictional and idealized poor.
 The Court innovates by bringing into the admissibility test two elements that were central in the reasoning on the merits in Lăcătuş: the nature of the ban and the vulnerability aspect.
 While applying them within the admissibility test, it also distorts them.

 The Court found no blanket ban on begging in Denmark because ‘begging is allowed outside the designated areas, provided that it does not take place in a personal manner causing nuisance to the public’ (§55).
 This statement is a misreading and misunderstanding of Danish and criminal law generally.
 The Danish Penal Code provides that ‘any person who […] is found guilty of begging is to be sentenced to imprisonment for a term not exceeding six months’ after having received a first warning from the police (section 197(1) of the Penal Code).
 The usual sentence for the first conviction is seven days.
-The exact section mentions that ‘the penalty can be remitted in mitigating circumstances’ and, according to the preparatory notes to the Code, conviction can happen only when begging is done in a manner that does not cause a ‘nuisance to the public’ (whatever that means).
+The exact section mentions that ‘the penalty can be remitted in mitigating circumstances’ and, according to the preparatory notes to the Code, conviction can happen only when begging is done in a manner that causes a ‘nuisance to the public’ (whatever that means).
 Quite astonishingly, seven judges of the highest European human rights court interpreted this precondition to conviction as an authorization to beg.
 This perspective leaves us quite dumbfounded at a most fundamental legal level: even if beggars are not ultimately sentenced to imprisonment because they did not beg in a manner that ‘caused nuisance to the public’, they are still likely to be prevented by the police from begging, to receive a police caution (which will remain on record for five years) and to end up in front of a Danish judge if caught up again, anywhere in Denmark.
 Sentenced or not, beggars are prohibited from begging everywhere in Denmark.
 What kind of ban is it, if not blanket?

 But that is not all.
 The possibility of receiving a caution does not apply when begging is done in populated areas, i.e., pedestrian zones, stations, supermarkets and public transport.
 There, a convicted beggar would usually be sentenced to 14 days imprisonment, because begging in such areas is considered to cause nuisance per se, which is an aggravating circumstance (section 197(3) of the Penal Code).
 This provision de facto makes the blanket ban crueler as most of beggars are by definition found in these zones.
 In short, the criminalization of beggars in Denmark is not only a blanket ban but also a harsher one than in Switzerland in Lăcătuş, and it looks like the Court missed this point based on flawed legal reasoning and, what is more, when considering admissibility.